About Us

 Story

 I created this program for my son, Chiron.
-After searching for a play-centered program that would nurture foundations for mastery in learning and life, I realized that in order for him to have the preschool experience I wanted for him (See Curriculum), I'd have to create it.
+After searching for a play-centered program that would nurture foundations for mastery in learning and life, I realized that in order for him to have the preschool experience I wanted for him (See Curriculum and Educational Philosophy) I'd have to create it.

 As a trained developmentalist, I think seriously about the sensitive windows for particular kinds of skills/learning and the prioritization of children's time in each stage.
 Our program has always placed a central focus on capturing the opportunities presented by the developmental windows of early childhood.
-As of 2023, we will be shifting our program in a big way, in keeping with our central focus.
-It is our goal to capture the opportunity for bilingualism and biliteracy: the abilities to speak, read and write two languages, by implementing a language immersion program in the Spanish language.
+As of 2023, we have shifted our program in an exciting way, in keeping with our central focus.
+We created a program that captures the opportunity for bilingualism and biliteracy: the abilities to speak, read and write two languages, by implementing a language immersion program in the Spanish language.
 This decision was based on a couple of key concepts:

 1. Early childhood presents a unique opportunity for learning multiple languages.
-Young children's brains are programmed for learning language, and with the right environment, they will absorb two languages simultaneously the same way that they absorb one.
+Young children's brains are programmed for learning language, and with the right environment, they will learn two languages simultaneously just as they learn one.

 2. Learning more than one language has benefits that far exceed the ability to communicate in the second language.
-For example, kids read in their native language with superior proficiency to kids with a single language by the time they are in elementary school and continue to surpass single language kids through high school.
+For example, studies find that kids read in their native language with superior proficiency to English-only kids by the time they are in elementary school and continue to surpass English-only kids for years.

 What I want most for our students, and what I always want for Chiron, is to ignite an appetite for lifelong learning, the kind of appetite that makes life richer and more delightful at every age.